fyngyrz/pyex/README.md

 dq = ''.join(['127','.','0','.','0','.','1']).testDottedQuad()
 ```

-Syntactically speaking, you can use these extended methods on strings,
+Syntactically speaking, you can use these as extended methods on
-functions that return strings, and variables that contain strings as if
+strings, functions that return strings, and variables that contain
-the methods are actual members of the string class.
+strings as if the methods were actual members of the string class.
+They
+aren't, of course, so it's advisable to do some checking inside your
+methods to make sure that they're receiving the kind of object they
+expect.

 The process is simple.
 First, you write a `.pyex` file that contains your
 Python, plus this extended syntax.
 Then you run it through `pyex.py`.